 The electrical field produced by the neural activation of the pyramidal neurons travels from the cells to the scalp and decreases in voltage with every layer it passes through (dura mater, skull, skin) it needs to overcome to reach the scalp.
 Therefore there are some necessary conditions a neural signal needs to meet to be detected correctly on the scalp:

 - Large numbers– large populations of pyramidal cells need to be activated in the same fashion

 - Timing or Synchrony- this activation needs to occur synchroneously

 - Orientation – the orientation of the active neural population needs to be the same or the electrical fields would cancel each other out.
 In addition, the dipole orientation needs to be perpendicular to the scalp surface for the voltage with correct polarity to be recorded

 The electrical fields produced by whole population of pyramidal neurons resembles the field generated by a single dipole (charged entity with a positive and negative ends).
 The dipole orientation and excitation state determines the negative and positive deflections that give the wavy appearance of the EEG.

 The EEG signal consists of electrical oscillations with different rhythmical characteristics referred to as brainwaves.
-The brainwave spectrum reflects the individual’s state of arousal, or the ‘tone’ of the nervous system, and its analysis reveals the patterns of individual’s cortical information processing.
+The brainwave spectrum reflects the individual’s state of arousal, the ‘tone’ of the nervous system and the dynamics of cortical relaxation and activation cycles.
+The qEEG spectrum analysis reveals the patterns of individual’s cortical information processing.
 Although operating in a continuous spectrum, brainwaves are commonly divided into frequency bandwidths to describe their function.
 These functional characteristics of the brainwaves, alongside with the loci of their generation lay in the core of the analysis we conduct as part of your qEEG brain assessment.